-As of December 31, 2020, we were party to a change of control agreement with each of Messrs.
+As of December 31, 2021, we were party to a change of control agreement with each of Messrs.
 Heo and Stockton, providing for severance protections in the event of an actual or constructive termination following a change of control (as defined in the agreements), as described below.
-These change of control agreements expired on February 28, 2021 and have not yet been renewed.
+The original term of these change of control agreements expires on April 30, 2024, but will automatically extend for successive one-year terms unless either party gives notice to the other of his or its intent not to extend no later than 60 days prior to the expiration date.

 Change of Control Agreements-Messrs.
 Heo and Stockton.
-As of December 31, 2020, the change of control agreements with Messrs.
+As of December 31, 2021, the change of control agreements with Messrs.
 Heo and Stockton entitled each executive to receive additional benefits in the event of the termination of his employment under certain circumstances following a change of control.
-The agreements provided that if, during the 18-month period following a change of control, the Company or its successor terminates the executive other than by reason of death, disability or cause, or the executive voluntarily terminates his employment for good reason, he would receive:
+The agreements provided that if, during the 24-month period following a change of control, the Company or its successor terminates the executive other than by reason of death, disability or cause, or the executive voluntarily terminates his employment for good reason, he would receive: